"Unable to run PHP in command line mode" error when running remote MODX upgrade

 - On Strato servers use:

-- On other servers, ask the host or server administrator what the right PHP executable is.
-Or find out yourself by connecting to your server over SSH.
-Try running
+On other servers, ask the host or server administrator what the right PHP executable is.
+Or if you have SSH access, you can find out yourself by connecting and running

-php --version, and if that gives the expected version output, run
+php --version. if that gives the expected version output, run

 This only has to be done once, but may need to be adjusted if you move servers at some point in the future.